OpendTect/OpendTect/README.md

 #### OpenSceneGraph Build
 Configure using CMake, compile and install.

+### HDF5 Install
+The link to HDF5 requires to provide the path to an existing HDF5 installation.
+All versions above 1.10.3 are supported, but using the current API 1.12 is preferred.
+Installation is best done using their binary installations (on Windows especially), or from the package manager on Linux.
+Windows developpers however need to recompile the sources since no debug binary libraries can be downloaded.

 ### Windows
 Configure CMake ensuring to set the following variables:

 - QTDIR= set this to the Qt install location for the appropriate version of Qt for the OpendTect version
 - OSG_DIR="OpenSceneGraph install location"
+- HDF5_ROOT="HDF5 install location" (optional)

 Start msvc2017, open the OpendTect build solution and build.